What I’ve Done

 • I coached Richard Bitner through the process of rewriting his first book and I edited his nonfiction manuscript.
 His self-published book was bought by a New York publisher and released in July 2008 under the title Confessions of a Subprime Lender.
 Bitner and his book have received major media attention, most notably an appearance on Jon Stewart’s The Daily Show.

-• I’ve researched funding opportunities and written grant applications, templates, supporting documentation, and website text for nonprofit organizations.
+• I researched funding opportunities and wrote grant applications, templates, supporting documentation, and website text for nonprofit organizations.

 • I created a timeline to highlight and connect significant events in modern history, business, and culture with information I compiled from numerous sources.